spring/spring/AI/Skirmish/AAI/AAI ReadMe.txt

 		- Brandon Potter for his TBT 12 cfg file

+AAI v0.872	- Refactored code for getting rally points and positions to withdraw units and made

+		- Construction units that are member of the DONT_BUILD list will not be built anymore

+		- Fixed two bugs that have been introduced in v0.87 and could cripple AAI's economy a lot

 AAI v0.87	- Proper detection of amphibious ground units (was causing AAI to freeze on water maps)

 		- Prevent AAI from blocking buildqueues for combat units by requesting too many scouts

-AAI v0.869	- Added proper handling of resurrected units (however AAI does not build resurrectors atm)
+		- Added proper handling of resurrected units (however AAI does not build resurrectors atm)

-		- Fixed a bug that could prevent AAI from rebuilding destroyed factories

 		- Added some unit specific combat behaviour: Units with high ranged weapons  will now try to keep enemies distant (if their turnrate is not too low)